kirillzyusko/react-native-keyboard-controller/docs/docs/troubleshooting.md

 ## `MutexLockWithTimeout` C++ exception

-This exception is thrown when you are trying to use `KeyboardProvider` or `KeyboardAwareScrollView` on Android with new architecture enabled.
+This exception is thrown when you are trying to use `KeyboardProvider` or `KeyboardAwareScrollView` on Android with the new architecture enabled.
 A top of stacktrace will look like this:

 ```bash
 NonPI::MutexLockWithTimeout at line 384 within libc